DenisCercasin/RentTracker/docs/index.md

 The initial version focuses on landlords in **Romania, Moldova, and Ukraine**, launching in **English** with plans for support in Romanian, Ukrainian, and Russian languages.

-This project is part of the **Full Stack Web Development** module and includes:
+This project is part of the **Full Stack Web Development** at Hochschule für Wirtschaft und Recht Berlin (HWR Berlin) module and includes:
 - Flask backend with Jinja2-rendered frontend
 - Secure login/register system with user roles (admin, tenant)
 - One headless API returning JSON